RedHeadSec/IronEye/README.md

 ```
 Authenticate using Kerberos to LDAPS

 Note: Youll need to set up the KDC realm usually found at /etc/krb5.conf.
 A sample is provided.

+I'd LOVE to have this all setup within the tool similar to another awesome tool this took inspriation from: https://github.com/Synzack/ldapper which only needs the contents of the KRB5CCNAME file.
+Gave it several attempts but ran into implementation issues.
+Maybe someone smarter than I has an example or can PR for it.
 ```bash
 -u robb.stark -d NORTH.SEVENKINGDOMS.LOCAL -i WINTERFELL.NORTH.SEVENKINGDOMS.LOCAL -k -s
 ```